-These minor courses meet for the second half of the afternoon, from 3:30 to 5 pm, four days per week (Monday, Tuesday, Thursday, Friday).
+Minor courses meet from 3:30 to 5 pm, four days per week (Monday, Tuesday, Thursday, and Friday).
 All work is conducted in class, and there is no assigned homework.

-This course is designed to raise awareness of local and global needs, to offer support and work to various organizations, and to instill the values of offering one's time, energy, and other resources to those in need.
-Discussion and action revolve around themes such as homelessness and housing, health care, education, and children.
-In a typical summer, students visit a homeless shelter and a nursing home, volunteer in a children’s reading program at a local library, and raise money for the Food Bank of Western Massachusetts or other charities.
+Get involved with the community!
+This course is all about building awareness of local and global needs and working with various organizations to offer support.
+Our discussions and action will focus on issues such as homelessness and housing, health care, education, and children.
+We’ll visit a homeless shelter and a nursing home, volunteer with a children’s reading program at a local library, and raise money for the Food Bank of Western Massachusetts and other similar nonprofit groups.

-This course is for students who want to improve their knowledge of Word, Excel, PowerPoint, and Google.
-Students learn how to make their presentations stand out; how to insert citations, tables, and an index into Word documents; and how to improve their organization using calendar apps and to-do lists.
+Improve your adeptness with Word, Excel, PowerPoint, and Google.
+Learn how to make your presentations stand out; how to insert citations, tables, and an index into Word documents; and how to improve your own organizational skills using calendar apps and to-do lists.

-This course, taught by Summit Educational Group's verbal and math instructors, focuses on the test-taking strategies and academic skills required to succeed on the SSAT.
-Summit provides students with a program of instruction customized to meet their individual needs and maximize their scoring potential.
-The course includes both SSAT Math and Verbal.
-Summit course fee: $730.
-(Summit will reduce this fee for students who receive financial aid from NMH Summer Session.)
+This course, taught by instructors from the Summit Educational Group, focuses on the test-taking strategies and academic skills you’ll need to succeed on the SSAT.
+Summit will customize its instruction to meet your individual needs and maximize your scoring potential.
+The course covers both math and verbal sections.
+Summit’s fee: $850.
+(This fee will be reduced for students who receive financial aid.)